syaifulhuseinnn/UsersTable/README.md

 Because reducer will receive various command, it's easier to write and read multiple conditions using `switch...case`.

 - **_SETUSERS_**: handle to update `users` and `filterUsers` state once we get dummy users data from API, fill `users` and `filterUsers` states with dummy user data got from API.
 And update `total` state with how much data to get.
+- **_SETKEYWORD_**: handle keyword typing by visitor.
+Every visitor type the keyword, it will update `keyword` state.
+I add conditional statement.
+If keyword is empty, update `filterUsers` state to the first condition when `SET_USERS` run.
+The value same as with `users` state.
+- **_SETFILTERUSERS_**: this case have relationship with `SET_KEYWORD`.
+Every visitor type the keyword it will trigger filter function to find user match with the keyword.
+I write `setFilterUsers` outside reducer function, you can check complete code on repository.

 ```javascript
 function reducer(state, action) {